vtno/pdf2jpg/README.md

 # PDFTOJPG

 No frils CLI command to convert pdf to jpg image(s).
+Extended the script from: https://golangcode.com/convert-pdf-to-jpg/

 ## Prerequisite
 - GO 1.17